InsightSoftwareConsortium/ITK/Utilities/gdcmjpeg/README.GDCM.txt

 NOTE for later:
-(shoud we disable getenv just as dcmtk ? there is a ijg flag for that NO_ENV or something similar
+(should we disable getenv just as dcmtk ? there is a ijg flag for that NO_ENV or something similar